Skip to content

 xyz

-Use escape character \ to represent special symbols: 'abc'
+Using escape character \ for special characters: 'abc'

 3.4 Booleans bool